-Smoke and fire alarms are vital for giving warning of fire, and should be installed as a matter of course, preferably wired in rather than battery-operated.
-The roof space in thatched buildings should also have alarms installed.
+Smoke, fire and heat alarms are vital for giving warning of fire, and should be installed as a matter of course, preferably wired in rather than battery-operated.
+The roof space in thatched buildings should also have alarms, especially heat detectors, installed.
 Keeping electrical wiring and appliances in good condition is essential, as is having a ready source of water nearby.